Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

    - Mapping between HR departments to Nedap clients/locations for determining the scope for the Nedap Provisioning roles and possibly for the DefaultScope.
    - Mapping between HR teams to Nedap team/employee for determining the scope for the Nedap Provisioning roles and possibly for the DefaultScope.
  - **Limit Scope possibilities**: <br>
   Determine the scope **Types** that are required for the role assignments.
 The connector supports default **thirteen scope possibilities**.
 The overview can be overwhelming to the customer in the Business Rules overview.
 This means that there are thirteen entitlements created per Nedap Role.
-Please remove the entitlement types which not apply to your needs, by removing the code in the entitlement script.
+Please remove the entitlement types which not apply to your needs, by removing the code in the entitlement script.<br>
+- **New Implementation**<br>
+  You can remove the Configuration item: `Grant 'Myself' to DefaultScope (Legacy)` and the DefaultScope entitlement: `DefaultScope (legacy)` <br>
 - **Custom HelloId Property**: <br>
   A custom property on the HelloID Person contract with a combination of the employeeCode and EmploymentCode called: [custom.NedapOnsIdentificationNo]
 Example: